Angry Dad: The Movie: Reception

 In its original American broadcast, "Angry Dad: The Movie" was viewed by an estimated 6.35 million households, with a 2.8 Nielsen rating and 8 share of the audience among adults between the ages of 18 and 49.
 The episode marked a slight rise in the ratings from the previous episode, "The Blue and the Gray".
 "Angry Dad: The Movie" was the twenty-fifth most viewed show for the week of broadcast among adults aged 18–49.

 "Angry Dad: The Movie" received generally positive reviews from critics, with many of them praising the "visual gags" featured in the episode.

 TV Squad writer Brad Trechak praised the episode's use of Hollywood references writing that "that's what good episodes of 'The Simpsons' are made of".
 He also praised Gervais's performance calling his two monologues "classic".

 The A.V.
 Club's Rowan Kaiser praised the multiple references layered in the episode commenting that they saved the episode from being "mediocre".
-Despite this, he criticized the plot commenting that it did not come "from the heart of the show".
-He ultimately gave the episode a B−.
+Despite this, she criticized the plot commenting that it did not come "from the heart of the show".
+She ultimately gave the episode a B−.

 Ken Tucker of Entertainment Weekly mostly praised the short films competing against "Angry Dad" calling them "the truly amusing stuff" and adding that Condiments was a "very accomplished replication of Pixar".
 However, he was critical of the guest stars, noting that, "None of them were very funny, but that was the joke — they were parodying the toadying tone of awards patter.
 Well, Brand and Berry were; Gervais seemed to have improvised a lot of Gervais-y stream-of-jokiness blather that he may well have intended to be funny".

 Aly Semigran of MTV praised the episode for its animation parodies, writing, "Sure, Toy Story and Wallace and Gromit might enjoy more Oscar love than their animated brethren, but The Simpsons send-ups were nothing if not a brilliant tip-of-the-hat to all of those films".
 Screen Rant called it the best episode of the 22nd season.

 The episode was nominated for the Primetime Emmy Award for Outstanding Animated Program (for Programming Less Than One Hour) at the 63rd Primetime Emmy Awards, but lost to the Futurama episode "The Late Philip J. Fry".